ChrisWiegman/chriswiegman.com/content/posts/2018-06-20-so-long-primary-vagrant.md

 What does this mean?

 Well, if you’re using it it will continue to work for now as long as you don’t update your Vagrant software past version 2.0.3.
-If you want to fork it and continue the work yourself it will also continue to live in an archive on GitHub.&nbsp;
+If you want to fork it and continue the work yourself it will also continue to live in an archive on GitHub.

-As for what I’m using now I’ve moved on to Docker where I’ve been working on a flexible solution for my work and that of my team and it’s darn close to a spot where I can share it with the world.&nbsp;
+As for what I’m using now I’ve moved on to Docker where I’ve been working on a flexible solution for my work and that of my team and it’s darn close to a spot where I can share it with the world.

  [1]: https://github.com/ChrisWiegman/primary-vagrant